 2. Corn-10 half pieces

-6. Wet Crab Boil 1-16oz bottle.
+5. Wet Crab Boil 1-16oz bottle.

-8. Black Pepper-7oz.
+7. Black Pepper-7oz.

-13. 4 oranges
+12. 4 oranges

 13. 30 lb. bag of live crawfish.
 We purchased ours here: CajunCrawfish.com

 14. 1- 100 quart pot (with strainer and lid)

 16. Whole regular mushrooms (Optional - you can put these in the water while you are eating crayfish and they will soak up the seasonings and liquid!)

-1. Fill 80 quart pot with 10 gallons of water (about 1/2 full), and place the strainer into the pot.
+1. Fill 100 quart pot with 12 gallons of water (about 1/2 full), and place the strainer into the pot.

-2. Begin heating the water to a boil
+2. Begin heating the water to a boil.

-4. Add 8 lemons (cut in half), the oranges (cut in half and squeeze the juice into the boil before dropping them in), and whole peeled onions into the area outside of the strainer
+5. Add oranges to the outside of the strainer (cut in half and squeeze the juice into the boil before dropping them in).

 1. Cut the potatoes into halves.
 If they are large, you can quarter them.

-3. Add the corn
+3. Add the potatoes.

-5. Add the crayfish
+5. Add the corn

-8. Remove the strainer with the contents of the boil, drain, and pour the boil onto a table covered in butcher paper.
+Remove the strainer with the contents of the boil, drain, and pour the boil onto a table covered in butcher paper.

-9. Dig in and enjoy
+Dig in and enjoy

 Tips: Use the rest of the lemons to wash your hands when you are done.
 This is a great crawfish boil recipe, and I hope you will enjoy it.
 If you are adding shrimp, put the shrimp in right when you turn off the heat.
-They will cook in 15 minutes while you wait for the crayfish to soak up the liquid and cook.
-If you cook the shrimp any longer, they will be really hard to peel.
+They will cook in 20 minutes while you wait for the crayfish to soak up the liquid and cook.
+If you cook the shrimp any longer they will be really hard to peel.